sutapa6/smart_wearable_tech/README.md

 ## 0. Change Log

 - 09/06 Added General overview of the project
-- 13/06 Fast Fourier Transform information added, csv files moved to `data` directory with subdirectories corresponding to which set the data came from
+- 13/06 Fast Fourier Transform information added, csv files moved to `data` directory with subdirectories corresponding to which set the data came from, support for importing added
 - 14/06 Added material from 21T2 Project Plan

 ## 1. Aims: